Identifying conversion efficiency as a key mechanism underlying food webs evolution : a step forward, or backward ?: Introduction

 Despite the common foundations of these models \citep{loeuille2005a}, their assumptions consistently vary (see Appendix~\ref{sec.review} for an extended review and Table \ref{table.models} for a compilation).
 First, regarding how individuals interact: Cannibalism can be allowed or not; Predation can be ordered such that bigger species only feed on smaller ones; In addition to competition for resources, interference competition can occur or not; And functional responses can follow different functional forms (Holling Types I or II, Beddington-DeAngelis, etc.).
-Second, regarding traits' evolution: body size (or mass) can evolve jointly or not with a trait affecting predation interactions ({\it e.g.} niche width or prey size difference); Body size (or mass) is considered on a linear or a logarithmic scale, strongly affecting the size difference between prey and predators (in particular, assuming a linear scale limits the minimal size of prey); Traits evolution is generally constrained by strict boundaries assuming artificial minimal and maximal possible values; Mutation kernels and size: mutation size can be large or small, and the distribution of the mutational effects can differ between models, centred on the parental value or not; Finally, allometries are generally considered but they can or cannot affect different processes: birth, death, and/or predation interactions.
+Second, regarding traits' evolution: body size (or mass) can evolve jointly or not with a trait affecting predation interactions ({\it e.g.} niche width or prey size difference); Body size (or mass) is considered on a linear or a logarithmic scale, strongly affecting the size difference between prey and predators (in particular, assuming a linear scale limits the minimal size of prey); Traits evolution is generally constrained by strict boundaries assuming artificial minimal and maximal possible values; Mutation size can be large or small, and the distribution of the mutational effects can differ between models, centred on the parental value or not; Finally, allometries generally affect different processes: either birth, death, and/or predation interactions.

+In spite of the variability of their assumptions (Table \ref{table.models}), these models typically show that a food web can emerge with an increase in species number and a given topology for trophic interactions: a given species can preferentially consume a subset of the extant species and/or the resources.
+These models especially showed that 1) The adaptive evolution of body size or body mass could be a major mechanism explaining the structure of food webs, and especially the emergence of trophic levels \citep[\textit{e.g.}][]{loeuille2005a,brannstrom2011}; 2) Diversification in trophic networks is promoted by the number of evolving traits such as predation preference and niche width \citep{allhoff2013a, allhoff2015a, allhoff2016a, bolchoun2017a} or abstract traits \citep{ritterskamp2016a}; 3) There can exist a turnover of species in trophic networks, with species going extinct and replaced either by new species appeared by mutations, or because of the evolution of the niche of an extant species \citep{allhoff2015a}.